wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## Naming Abbreviations

 PROTIP: Abbreviations are needed to keep names short.
-Define abbreviations in different human languages if you haven an international crew.
+Define abbreviations in different human languages if you have an international crew.
 Abbreviations can serve as a way to inform policies, such as locking of production servers.

 Based on <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming">Microsoft's advice on naming conventions</a>:

-Use in theis order:
+Use in this order:

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1691185898/az-resc-naming-3254x1322_vxg0ni.png"><img alt="az-resc-naming-3254x1322.png" width="650" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1691185898/az-resc-naming-3254x1322_vxg0ni.png"><br /><em>Click image for full page</em></a>